emqx/emqx-docs/en_US/observability/statsd.md

 # StatsD

-EMQX can be configured to push system metrics to the [StatsD](https://github.com/statsd/statsd) server via `etc/emqx.conf`.
+EMQX can be configured to push system metrics to the  via `etc/emqx.conf`.

+EMQX supports periodic push system metrics to the [StatsD](https://github.com/statsd/statsd) server.
+This function can be opened by configuration file:

 ```
 statsd {